wdonadelli/XSQLite/index.md

 The `table` attribute accepts value in the same format as the name attribute and must match the name of the table where the reference for the foreign key will be created.
 It is a required attribute.

+**Exception**: To define an error message in the "key" column, the `onerror` attribute of the `message` tag must have the value "table".

 The SQLite column type constraint is "INTEGER".

 ## SQLite Products